Last Updated on November 5, 2022

 Where to stay near Lore Lindu National Park:

 You can find many homestays in the villages around the park.
 Wuasu being the largest one, its central location makes it the better option.
-Know that there is not yet electricity during the day.

 Useful information about visiting Lore Lindu National Park